torvalds/linux/Documentation/scheduler/sched-stats.rst

 In version 14 of schedstat, there is at least one level of domain statistics for each cpu listed, and there may well be more than one domain.
-Domains have no particular names in this implementation, but the highest numbered one typically arbitrates balancing across all the cpus on the machine, while domain0 is the most tightly focused domain, sometimes balancing only between pairs of cpus.
-At this time, there are no architectures which need more than three domain levels.
+Domains have yes particular names in this implementation, but the highest numbered one typically arbitrates balancing across all the cpus on the machine, while domain0 is the most tightly focused domain, sometimes balancing only between pairs of cpus.
+At this time, there are yes architectures which need more than three domain levels.
 The first field in the domain stats is a bit map indicating which cpus are affected by that domain.